Creating LUKS‑Encrypted Volumes

 - Identify the server in the list to which the volume should be attached

-- Open the dropdown menu in the Actions column of that server
+- Open the dropdown menu in the Action column of that server

-- Click Attach Volume and select the desired volume
+- In the Related Resources section click Attach Volume and select the desired volume

 After a few seconds the volume should appear on the server under /dev/sdX.